vprnet/podcast-directory/README.md

 #VPR's Podcast Directory

-This is iteration zero of VPR's podcast directory.
+This is iteration one of VPR's podcast directory.
 We're thinking about this project as both a resource and a discovery tool.
 We know there are tons of podcasts Vermonters enjoy.
 We want to showcase them and share them.

 ##Get Involved